Elta305/Projet-ML/paper/paper.typ

 @fig-2 shows the results of our linear classification task.
 The model is trained on a dataset where the classes are linearly separable.
 The top plot displays the evolution of the loss during training, which decreases rapidly in the first epochs and then plateaus, indicating fast convergence.
 The interquartile mean and Q1-Q3 range show that most runs achieve similar performance, with low variance.
 The bottom plots illustrate the decision boundaries learned by the median and worst models.
 Both models successfully separate the two classes.
 The worst model still captures the general structure, but with a less optimal orientation, highlighting the effect of initialization and data variability.

-@fig-3 presents the results of our non-linear classification task, specifically on the XOR problem, which is not linearly separable.
+@fig-3 presents the results of our non-linear classification task, specifically on the XOR problem, which is not linearly separable: no single line can divide the true and false outputs in input space.
+This necessitates the use of a non-linear model with hidden layers to capture the disjoint decision regions.
 Here, the model includes a non-linear activation function, enabling it to learn the complex decision boundary required to separate the classes.
 The loss curve in the top plot decreases more slowly than in the linear case, reflecting the increased difficulty of the task, but still shows fast improvement.
 The bottom plots show the decision boundaries for the median and worst models.
 The median model successfully learns the non-linear structure of the XOR problem, while the worst model demonstrates some misclassification and less understanding of the problem as some parts at the right of the plot are classified as a part of the red dots.
 Overall, these results confirm that our implementation can handle both linear and non-linear classification problems effectively.

 #figure(caption: [
   This figure displays training results from $100$ linear classification trials